–By Todd Anthes, Team OAM NOW triathlete

 Building a “Olympic” season might not mean you are done with the Sprint distance.
 A strong recommendation is to race multiple distances in a season when you are starting out for different kinds of efforts, as well as to see what distances suit you.
 So, if your second or third season finds you branching out to finding success at the Olympic distance, your race and training schedules should not ignore the harder, shorter efforts found in the Sprint distance.

-The jump11402325_1005310922812895_6598962946855189003_o from racing Olympic distance to Half Iron is a big one.
+The jump from racing Olympic distance to Half Iron is a big one.
 I suggest a season dedicated to a build where you start with a solid training plan, and ending with your Half Iron event.
 A lot changes when you increase your longest race distance by 100%.
 Such a jump in distance requires, more precise training and recovery, nutrition, support at home, sleep, and a number of other things.

 If you take the jump from ½ Iron to Iron, it makes sense to do this over a number of seasons.
 The quickest “proper” or measured jump to Iron might be a four or five-year span, with the last two years racing multiple ½ Iron events in a season.
 I know the die-hard athletes to whom rules don’t apply will ignore such advice, but even a runner will tell you that if you are a 5K runner and want to try a marathon, if you want to be able to progress beyond the goal of finishing (a notable goal in itself) and truly race the distance, a training plan that allows your body to adapt to the longer stresses is advisable.